axololly/qoyyuum/README.md

 (The guilds table is necessary for performing lookups and paginating the results.)

+### TL;DR
+If you're too lazy to run the create statements yourself, (I'm looking at you, Qoyyuum) then just run the `setup db.py` file and it'll:
+- create the database
+- create the 3 tables
+- delete the file itself for you

+Nicely done! :thumbsup:

 Next, you need to install these libraries:
 ```
 discord.py
 asqlite
 ```

+This can also easily be done by `pip install`ing the requirements or via pipenv:

+### Pipenv
+`pipenv install`

+### Pip
+`pip install -r requirements.txt`

+### Docker 🐳
+Similarly, you can run this with Docker Compose

+`docker compose up -d --build`

+### Token
+Discord bot obviously needs a token.
+You can set this up with a simple `.env` file with a `TOKEN` value in, or just use a `.txt` file and read from that.

+(Make sure you have your file with the token in listed in your .gitignore!)

+`TOKEN = <INSERT YOUR TOKEN HERE>`

+As always, NEVER SHARE YOUR TOKEN WITH ANYONE.